cmeeren/Facil/README.md

 That’s it!
 Whenever you want to regenerate, simply delete the first line of the generated file and build your project.

-Facil will automatically regenerate if you change the configuration or any scripts.
+Facil will also regenerate on next build if you change the configuration or any scripts.
 For details, see the FAQ entry [When does Facil regenerate files?](#when-does-facil-regenerate-files).

 ## Elevator pitch